Signatures and handwriting 1870s

 The inscription which appears on his stamp below the circular belt design – “Further copies can be obtained at any time” – also appears on Alfred Bock’s stamp which Nevin adopted and embellished after 1867.
 It may be handwriting, or it may be a printed font.

-Verso inscriptions on two of six types of studio stamps used by Thomas Nevin, 1870s
+Verso inscriptions on two of seven types of studio stamps used by Thomas Nevin, 1870s

 Left: Private Collection; Right: Archives Office of Tasmania